-SLO #2 Demonstrate substantive knowledge about the measurement of crime and discuss the advantages and disadvantages of major sources of crime data.
+SLO #2 Show substantive knowledge about crime measurement and discuss the advantages and disadvantages of major sources of crime data.

-SLO #3 Show substantive knowledge about the extent and severity of formal and informal responses to various types of crime and offenders.
+SLO #3 Demonstrate substantive knowledge about the extent and severity of formal and informal responses to various types of crime and offenders.

-SLO#4 Demonstrate a thorough understanding of the prevalence of various types of crime, and the characteristics of likely offenders and victims
+SLO#4 Demonstrate a thorough understanding of the prevalence of various types of crime, and the characteristics of likely offenders and victims.